13 Best Hikes in Forests and National Parks in Western US

 - Read about one of our trips to Lake Clark National Park

-These are just some of the wonderful national parks to visit.
+These are just a handful of great hikes, there are a lot more wonderful national parks to visit on the West Coast.
 Are any of these on your bucket list?
 What are your recommendations for national parks to visit in the spring or any season?
 Let us know where you are itching to go to in the Explorer Chick Facebook Group!

 Read More About Our National Parks